If you’ve landed a graduate job in South London, you’ll be spoilt for choice when it comes to things to do, eat and se

 Seeking information on the business will also give you an insight into its successes and defining moments (i.e. did the company recently receive a large amount of funding?) – which, if mentioned in your interview, will be highly impressive to the employer.

-Google can be a great place to access news, and doing a quick search will likely present you with information that may not appear on the company’s own website or social media profiles.
+Google and Google News can be a great place to access news, and doing a quick search will likely present you with information that may not appear on the company’s own website or social media profiles.

 As well as researching the company you’re interviewing for, it’s also a good idea to look into the industry it sits within, and the organisation’s key competitors.